Register file: Microarchitecture

 There are some other of Intel's x86 lines that don't have a register file in their internal design, Geode GX and Vortex86 and many embedded processors that aren't Pentium-compatible or reverse-engineered early 80x86 processors.
 Therefore, most of them don't have a register file for their decoders, but their GPRs are used individually.
-Pentium 4, on the other hand, does not have a register file for its decoder, as its x86 GPRs didn't exist within its structure, due to the introduction of a physical unified renaming register file (similar to Sandy Bridge, but slightly different due to the inability of Pentium 4 to use the register before naming) for attempting to replace the architectural register file and skip the x86 decoding scheme.
-Instead it uses SSE for integer execution and storage before the ALU and after result, SSE2/SSE3/SSSE3 use the same mechanism as well for its integer operation.
+Pentium 4 (based on the NetBurst microarchitecture), on the other hand, does not have a register file for its decoder, as its x86 GPRs didn't exist within its structure, due to the introduction of a physical unified renaming register file.
+It is similar to Sandy Bridge, but slightly different due to the inability of Pentium 4 to use the register before naming.
+Instead it uses SSE for integer execution and storage before the ALU and after result; SSE2/SSE3/SSSE3 uses the same mechanism as well for its integer operation.